What is a “Centennial Lab”?

 This lab will examine how cultural products such as performances, memorials, films, music, and literature narrate and shape how people understand and remember the complex and fraught histories of their culture.
 Students will look at the intersection of politics and performance from the past and the present, from Cambodia to post World War II Europe, to Australia, West Africa, South Africa, and the United States.

 Over spring break, the class will travel to Cambodia as guests of Cambodian Living Arts (CLA) along with current Lab Fellow Chankethya Chey, Artistic Director of Amrita Performing Arts in Cambodia, visiting key sites of memory of the Cambodian genocide and a circus and arts school.
 Back on campus, students will share their experiences intellectually and creatively as part of relevant public events on World Theatre Day and/or Holocaust Remembrance Day.
+Students will be offered the opportunity to travel to Cambodia during spring break.

 Applied Biotechnology (STIA 310, Professor Libbie Prescott)